 Recall of banknotes

 Under the Federal Act on Currency and Payment Instruments, the SNB can recall the current series of banknotes with effect from a given date if it is to be replaced by a new series.
 The SNB is obliged to exchange the recalled banknotes at their nominal value for 20 years.
 Recalled Swiss banknotes cease to be legal tender as of the date of recall.
+In April 2017, with the agreement of the SNB, the Federal Council proposed that the exchange period be abolished.
+A consultation draft is being prepared with the necessary legislative amendments.

 According to a prevalent definition, a recession is a phase in the business cycle in which gross domestic product (GDP) declines for at least two quarters in succession.